 Photo: Secretary-General António Guterres (right) meets United States President Donald Trump at UNGA last September.
 UN Photo

-More on Nuclear disarmament, Climate and development
+More on Nuclear disarmament, -US foreign policy, Climate and development

 With a focus on inequality, this report is the sixth in a series of UNA-UK publications on the post-2015 development agenda.